 More than $8 billion were spent in the United States on affiliate marketing just a couple of years ago, making this marketing one of the best ways to make passive income in the 2020s.

-Whether you’re a publisher looking for the best affiliate programs to join, or you’re a brand looking to generate sales with affiliate marketing, this marketing channel can work wonders for your business (and income).
+Whether you’re a publisher looking for the best affiliate programs to join or a brand looking to generate high-ticket affiliate marketing sales, this marketing channel can work wonders for your business (and income).

-This ultimate guide covers everything you need to know about affiliate marketing, how it works, and how you can leverage this channel yourself to make a passive income this year.
+This guide covers everything you need to know about affiliate marketing, how it works, and how to leverage this channel to make a passive income this year.

 Here’s a quick affiliate marketing tutorial from my YouTube channel to help you get started:

 What is Affiliate Marketing?

 In the simplest form, affiliate marketing is a form of online marketing where a publisher recommends products or services to others and, in return, earns an affiliate commission after that visitor converts into a buyer.

 It’s honestly a simple setup.
 Affiliates need their unique tracking link, and that’s about it.

 Then, a cookie is stored on their computer whenever visitors click that link, and commissions are counted based on the cookie duration window.